Azure/azure-functions-sql-extension/test/SqlExtension.Tests/README.md

      docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD={your_password}" -e "MSSQL_PID=Express" -p 1433:1433 --name sql1 -h sql1 -d mcr.microsoft.com/mssql/server:2019-latest
      ```
      After the Docker image is running, you just need to set `SA_PASSWORD` environment variable to `{your_password}` and can run tests normally.

+     Note: If `SA_PASSWORD` is not set, the tests will assume you're using a local MSSQL installation and default to using integrated auth.
+MSSQL on Docker does not support integrated auth by default.